ezEngine/ezEngine/Documentation/Roadmap.md

   * On some machines Visual Studio regularly complains about outdated precompiled headers and only a full recompile fixes it (briefly).
 If that occurs for you, uncheck 'EZ_USE_PCH' in the CMake GUI, then it will go away (but you also lose precompiled headers, so compilation will take longer).
 This is a known issue with many cmake projects and mostly seems to happen when you have both VS 2010 and VS 2012 installed and apparently some other (unknown) factors.

 \bug
-  * TestFramework does not like it, when you remove a test -> can crash -> removing settings.txt 'fixes' the problem

-\bug
   * Running the FoundationTests three times in a row (or more) will make them fail in the thread local storage system.